The Potential Impact of AI Innovations on U.S. Occupations: Discussion

-\item \emph{Occupations that require extensive data analysis and processing (most impacted according to our approach).} Frey and Osborne~\cite{frey2017future} found that occupations that require extensive data analysis and processing, such as those in information technology or manufacturing (e.g., software developers, chemists, aerospace engineers), were classified as among the least-impacted.
+\emph{Occupations that require extensive data analysis and processing (most impacted according to our approach).} Frey and Osborne~\cite{frey2017future} found that occupations that require extensive data analysis and processing, such as those in information technology or manufacturing (e.g., software developers, chemists, aerospace engineers), were classified as among the least-impacted.
 In contrast, SML~\cite{brynjolfsson2018machines} and AIOE~\cite{felten2021occupational} categorized these very same occupations as among the most-impacted.
 Similarly, Webb~\cite{webb2019impact} identified that occupations involving non-routine cognitive analytic tasks to be among the most-impacted ones.
 Our findings align with SML, AIOE, and Webb's method due to the presence of patents related to tasks that require data analysis and processing.
 For example, patents about training robots for task execution, image and video processing, speech recognition, and natural language processing, as well as the integration of machine learning into software systems.
 These patents automate tasks such as troubleshooting networks, code reviews, optimizing supply chain logistics, planning material dumping operations, and supporting maintenance, including determining aircraft conditions.
+Our findings are further confirmed by recent works studying the potential exposure of occupations and tasks to Generative AI~\cite{gmyrek2023genai,eloundou2023gpts}.
+They found that Generative AI will potentially impact high-skilled, intellectual, or creative professions (e.g., mathematicians, writers, and translators), where these models can effectively augment capabilities in data analysis, writing, and language translation.